sergezaugg/xeno_canto_organizer/README.md

 * Apparently, only 1 country and 1 species per request allowed by XC API
 * Only 1 request per second allowed by XC API

+## License
+This project is licensed under the MIT License.
+See [LICENSE](LICENSE) for details.

+## Acknowledgements
+- [xeno-canto.org](https://www.xeno-canto.org/) for providing open-access bird sound data.